 All kritis are composed for voice.
-“There is nothing in Indian classical music composed for an instrument,” declared Ilayaraja at the inaugaration of the Music Academy season in Dec 2017.
+“There is nothing in Indian classical music composed for an instrument,” declared Ilayaraja at the inauguration of the Music Academy season in Dec 2017.
 He meant both Carnatic and Hindustani.
 I believe he is right.
 This is in severe contrast to Western classical music, and perhaps the music of other nations.
 Of the latter, I know nothing, of the former very little.
-Any concert featuring a violinst, flautist, vainika, nagasvara vidwan or any other instrumental musican, features the instrumental renderings of lyrical compositions.
+Any concert featuring a violinist, flautist, vainika, nagasvara vidwan or any other instrumental musician, features the instrumental renderings of lyrical compositions.

 Well Kept Secret 4

 Carnatic music, like all music, is independent of language.
 A Beethoven symphony can be set to Tamil or Telugu or Korean, just like Muthuswamy Deekshitar set English note swarams to Carnatic.
 But language IS a major barrier for most casual listeners.